dschmenk/PLASMA/doc/DRAWL.md

 # LISP 1.5 implemented in PLASMA

-LISP interpreted in a bytecode VM runnin on a 1 MHz 6502 is going to be sssllllooooowwwww.
+LISP interpreted on a bytecode VM running on a 1 MHz 6502 is going to be sssllllooooowwwww.
 So I called this implementation DRAWL in keeping with the speech impediment theme.

 DRAWL represents an exploration REPL language for the PLASMA environment.